maazahmed23456/Design-of-SAR-ADC/README.md

 at a sampling rate of 1 MS/s.
 Using a 90-nm CMOS process with 1.8 V supply voltage

 - Bootstrapped Sample and Hold Circuits
-- Dynamic Latch Comparator
+- Strong Amr Latched Comparator
-- Capacitive DAC
+- Resisitive DAC
 - SAR Register

 ## Base Paper